- Policy scope

 - The assessment and management of applications by Therapists/Senior Trainees to City Therapy (CV’s)

-- The creation of files for each Therapists for Transfer to EAP’s (Therapist consent obtained)
+- The creation of files for each Therapists for Transfer to EAP’s (Therapist consent obtained before transfer)

 - The creation of files for each Therapist/Senior Trainee containing current Garda Vetting Certificates and Insurance Certificates, CV’s, Children’s First Certs and References